stackitcloud/terraform-provider-stackit/docs/data-sources/secretsmanager_secret_group_role_bindings_v1.md

 subcategory: ""
 description: |-
   IAM role binding datasource schema.
-  ~> This datasource is part of the iam experiment and is likely going to undergo significant changes or be removed in the future.
+  ~> This datasource is part of the experimental feature iam and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.
 ---

 # stackit_secretsmanager_secret_group_role_bindings_v1 (Data Source)

 IAM role binding datasource schema.

-~> This datasource is part of the iam experiment and is likely going to undergo significant changes or be removed in the future.
+~> This datasource is part of the experimental feature iam and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.

 ## Example Usage